MERRIMACK COLLEGE DEFEATS ARMY, 4-2

-Freshman forward Vinny Scotti scored the game-winning goal for the Warriors
+Freshman forward Vinny Scotti nets game-winning goal for Warriors

 NORTH ANDOVER, MA - Freshman Vinny Scotti (Vineland, NJ) came up with the biggest goal of his young career as he netted the game-winner with just over seven minutes to play as Merrimack defeated Army on Tuesday night at Lawler Arena by the score of 4-2.
 Merrimack improves to 12-0 against the Black Knights at home all-time.

 Merrimack (6-7-3, 4-4-1 HEA) will have 18 days off before their next contest as they will travel to Vermont to take on Princeton and Union in the Sheraton/TD Bank Catamount Cup.

 Scotti scored his first career game-winning goal in the third period as he beat the Army goalie with a shot after a wide shot by fellow freshman Justin Hussar (Lancaster, NY) found his stick.
 Justin Mansfield (Arlington, Mass.) also picked up his fourth assist of the season on Scotti's power play tally.